Your Eyes Need Protection, Too

 - How often does the strategy cover the cost including dilation of your eyes to check for eye diseases?

-- Does the plan cover all lense types: polycarbonate -index, progressive, etc.?
+- Does the plan cover all lens types: polycarbonate -index, progressive, etc.?
 Are extras like photochromic (Transitions) lenses and scratch-resistant coatings covered?

 - How frequently does the plan cover the price of eyeglass frames?
 What is the limitation on cost?
 How often will the plan let you replace your lenses?